 Randomized controlled trials have not consistently demonstrated an improvement in health outcomes.
-The largest body of evidence is for depression and anxiety.
-For this indication, in two of three sham-controlled trials, no differences were reported in outcomes between groups.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

 Barclay, T. & Barclay, R. (2014).
 A clinical trial of cranial electrotherapy stimulation for anxiety and comorbid depression.
 Journal of Affective Disorders, 164, 171-177.
 Abstract retrieved October 20, 2017 from PubMed database.

 BlueCross BlueShield Association.
-Medical Policy Reference Manual.
-(2:2017).
+Evidence Positioning System.
+(3:2019).
 Cranial electrotherapy stimulation and auricular electrostimulation (8.01.58).
-Retrieved October 19, 2017 from BlueWeb.
-(18 articles and/or guidelines reviewed)
+Retrieved September 6, 2019 from https://www.evidencepositioningsystem.com/.
+(20 articles and/or guidelines reviewed)

 Gong, B., Ma, H., Zang, X., Wang, S., Zhang, Y., Jiang, N., et al. (2016).
 Efficacy of cranial electrotherapy stimulation combined with biofeedback therapy in patients with functional constipation.
 Journal of Neurogastroenterology and Motility, 22 (3), 497-508.
 (Level 2 evidence)